course-details-portlet

 On completion of this course the students have:

-• Design and implement a computer game as part of a group
+• design, implement, and iteratively refine a small but complete computer game as part of a group

-• Better estimate the amount of effort required to implement various features in a computer game
+• estimate the amount of effort required to implement various features in a computer game

-• Use project management tools to control the development of software
+• use project management tools to plan and monitor the development work

-• Communicate about the development process and present the results both in written and oral form
+• document the game and its development process (design documents, technical notes, changelogs) and present the results in both written and oral form

 This is a group project and so a significant part of the learning outcomes are related to working in a group and being able to scope the time taken to design and implement a game.